 Project H2020 ROBORDER aims at integrating ground-breaking technologies towards the delivery of a fully functional autonomous surveillance system of remotely controlled single or swarms of unmanned vehicles which will incorporate multimodal sensors as part of an interoperable network to detect, assess and respond to hazardous situations in border surveillance missions and tasks.
 The complete network of sensors will include static networked sensors such as border surveillance radars.
 The static radar network will combine current and innovative photonics-based technologies assuring interoperability between the existing infrastructures and the new radars.
 The Livorno Pilot Use Case will demonstrate how a photonics-based radar network can detect passive boats in a more efficient way then traditional radar.
 Moreover, the radar network data, with the integration of surveillance image from dedicated cameras and some unmanned vehicles, will help the port Monitoring and Control Platform and the ROBORDER System to make an early and effective identification of the unauthorized approach to the harbour entrance.

-CNIT is assisting the Port Authority in extending the portal towards new services (especially for rail and Ro-Ro traffic) while guaranteeing its evolution towards the most interesting EU practices.
+CNIT is collaborating with the Port Authority in extending the portal towards new services (especially for rail and Ro-Ro traffic) while guaranteeing its evolution towards the most interesting EU practices.
 Generally speaking, major maritime carriers are demanding improvements in the efficiency of port operations.
 Cargo carried by ships must be loaded and unloaded quickly with minimal stopover time in the port.
 This is driving the implementation of more efficient processes and the reorganization of technologies in the terminals: connected platforms, cloud-based services, service-oriented architectures (SOA), sensors and other IoT technologies (M2M), augmented reality (AR), autonomous transportation, next generation mobile networks (5G) and blockchain-based technology.

 Vessel Operators are managing vessel operations in the deep sea by means of on-board and cloud-based technologies.
 When moving towards port waters the vessels end up into a jungle of un-harmonized local dependencies that are slowing down the process of letting vessels more autonomous.